Historic Kazakhstan election sparks hope for a taste of democracy | DW | 08.06.2019

 "Any attempts to express your opinion are repressed in Kazakhstan, through arrests and fines.
 And many activists are being sent to serve in the army," Tulesova says, pointing out that one activist was recently arrested for holding a blank placard.
 She explains that the ecological movement is one of the only remaining ways for activists to defend people's rights in the Central Asian country, along with artistic projects and social media campaigns.
 "There aren't many political freedoms in Kazakhstan."

-Tulesova: Art and ecological campaigning currently the only way to express political dissent in Kazakhstan
+Art and ecological campaigning are currently the only way to express political dissent in Kazakhstan

 Early elections will be taking place in Kazakhstan on June 9, after Nursultan Nazarbayev stepped down as president in March.
-Nazarbayev served as president for nearly 30 years.
-He handpicked his close ally Kassym-Jomart Tokayev to take over from him as interim president.
+Nazarbayev served as president for nearly 30 years, and handpicked his close ally Kassym-Jomart Tokayev to take over as interim president.
 Tokayev called for snap elections, which he promised would be "fair and transparent."Tokayev served as the country's prime minister and foreign minister for many years.
 He is now on the ballot along with six other candidates, who are significantly less well known in the country.
 Tokayev is widely expected to win the ballot.

 Passing the baton?

 In Kazakhstan's cities, campaign posters plaster bus stops and billboards along the main streets.
-Tokayev's is running on a platform of stability.
-His slogan unashamedly presents him as the natural successor to Nazarbayev.
-It reads: "Continuity, fairness, progress."
+Tokayev is running on a platform of stability.
+His slogan, which unashamedly presents him as the natural successor to Nazarbayev, reads: "Continuity, fairness, progress."

-And despite stepping down, Nursultan Nazarbayev himself is also still omnipresent in Kazakhstan.
-Streets around the country are named after him and the capital Astana was renamed "Nur-Sultan" in his honor.
+And despite stepping down, Nazarbayev himself is also still omnipresent in Kazakhstan.
+Streets around the country are named after him and the capital, Astana, was renamed Nur-Sultan in his honor.
 Video advertisements show the former president surrounded by his people.
 "Leader of the Nation" is still his official title.
-Regardless of the outcome of the elections, Nazarbayev will remain in charge of the Security Council in the country.
+Regardless of the outcome of the election, Nazarbayev will remain in charge of the Security Council in the country.

 According to political scientists and opposition activist Dimash Alzhanov, that means he will remain "fully in control of the situation" in the country, no matter what happens in the elections.